When Access Disappears

 I moved closer.
 My hand found her waist.
 She didn’t move.
 I stayed there—skin under palm, steady.
 Then she leaned in and pressed a kiss to my jaw.

 I woke up again with no sense of what time it was.
 The space beside me was empty.
 Her robe hung on the bed frame, still swaying.
 I sat up and listened.
 Water ran.
-I waited, unsure if I should go after her, unsure if she’d want me to.
+I waited, unsure if I should go after her, unsure if she would want me to.
 The quiet pressed in, heavy with the weight of everything we hadn’t said.

 She was in the bathroom, wrapped in a towel, standing at the mirror.
 One hand rested on her knee, on the scar that ran down in a pale, uneven line.
 It was a reminder of the fall, the surgery, and everything that came after.
 It marked not only what her body had endured but also what it continued to hold onto.